 Croatian coast is so fascinating it’s always tricky for us to say if we prefer seeing it from the sky, island hopping or cruising along the coast.
 And yet, there is another dimension of experiencing it – by diving.

-Listed below are some of the best places for diving in Croatia listed in chronological order from the North Adriatic (Istria) to the South (Dubrovnik).
+Listed below are some of the best places for diving experience in Croatia listed in chronological order from the North Adriatic (Istria) to the South (Dubrovnik).

 Baron Gautch (Istria – SW from Rovinj)